awsdocs/amazon-athena-user-guide/doc_source/connectors-msk.md

 The Amazon Athena connector for [Amazon MSK](http://aws.amazon.com/msk/) enables Amazon Athena to run SQL queries on your Apache Kafka topics\.
 Use this connector to view [Apache Kafka](https://kafka.apache.org/) topics as tables and messages as rows in Athena\.
 For additional information, see [Analyze real\-time streaming data in Amazon MSK with Amazon Athena](http://aws.amazon.com/blogs/big-data/analyze-real-time-streaming-data-in-amazon-msk-with-amazon-athena/) in the AWS Big Data Blog\.

 ## Prerequisites<a name="connectors-msk-prerequisites"></a>

-+ Deploy the connector to your AWS account using the Athena console or the AWS Serverless Application Repository\.
+Deploy the connector to your AWS account using the Athena console or the AWS Serverless Application Repository\.
 For more information, see [Deploying a connector and connecting to a data source](connect-to-a-data-source-lambda.md) or [Using the AWS Serverless Application Repository to deploy a data source connector](connect-data-source-serverless-app-repo.md)\.
-+ Set up a VPC and a security group before you use this connector\.
-For more information, see [Creating a VPC for a data source connector](athena-connectors-vpc-creation.md)\.

 ## Limitations<a name="connectors-msk-limitations"></a>
 + Write DDL operations are not supported\.